Hi, I’m Meg and I’m a sweataholic.

 I’d been a traditional gym-goer for a few years in college, but my first year after graduation, I decided to start running.
 I don’t think someone who hasn’t done any real running for 22 years can love it, but I liked it and more importantly I liked that it was up to me to improve, knowing eventually it would get easier and I might start to love it.
 And I did.

-I ran around my many different neighborhoods (in T.O. and I eventually moved back to the Phoenix area, which is where I grew up) for a few years until I finally signed up for my first 10K in November 2010.
+I ran around my many different neighborhoods for a few years until I finally signed up for my first 10K in November 2010.
 I was hooked!
 In January 2011, I ran my first half-marathon and later that year, I tackled my first triathlon!

 While a lot of my focus is on exercise, healthy eating has always been a big part of my life too.
 There’s a wonderful picture of my lovely mother, pregnant with either my older sister or me, picking fresh vegetables from her and my father’s garden.
 My parents stayed pretty health-conscious for my whole life.
 Fast food was definitely not the norm and the story goes that a cousin once cried for my sister and me because we weren’t allowed Twinkies when we were little.

 I decided to become a vegetarian when I was 12, but some might have just called me a picky eater or stubborn.
-Now I consider myself a flexitarian because I do lean vegetarian at times, but I also eat fish and poultry and don’t mind stealing a few bites of a good steak.
+Now I consider myself a flexitarian because I still lean vegetarian at times, but I also eat meat, including delicious steak I had sworn off for so long.
+WTF was I thinking?!

 I didn’t gain the dreaded freshmen 15 at college, this isn’t about how sweat helped me slim down.
 I’m know I’m fortunate to be naturally thin, but this is about how I, more often than not, make good choices to help me stay active and healthy.
 Taking care of your body is the least you can do to repay it for all it does for you!

 Wellness bloggers are not perfect!
-My weaknesses include burritos, cookies and marathons on MTV/HGTV/Bravo (sometimes even if they conflict with a sweat sesh).
+My weaknesses include burritos, cookies and Netflix marathons (sometimes even if they conflict with a sweat sesh).

 Some truths that I’ve learned about wellness: